Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolGroupMember.md

 ```

 ### -GroupObjectId
-The ID of the group to add members to.
+Specifies the unique ID of the group to which to add members.

 ```yaml
 Type: Guid